Takashi-Kamata/Air-Purifier/README.md

 ## My Approach
 * Find a suitable filter.
 Air purifiers are expensive but their replacement filters are cheap so I will utilise them
-* Create a fan from scratch using 3D printed parts and a brushless motor
+* Create a fan from scratch using 3D printed parts.
+Find a good brushless motor
 * Mount the fan to the filter
 * Develop an embedded system to control the fan speed and send air quality info to my home automation system
 * Test

 ## Filter
-I've decided to use Sunbeam Fresh Protect Air Purifier Filter (NZD$35)for this project! \
+I've decided to use Sunbeam Fresh Protect Air Purifier Filter (NZD$35) for this project! \
 It uses a 3 stage filtration system (pre-filter, True HEPA filter, and carbon filter), exactly what I need!
-P.S, The air purifer that uses this filter costs around NZD$300-$400.
+The air purifer that uses this filter costs around NZD$300-$400.

 ## Fan/Motor
-I've decided to use Nidec's [48F Series](https://www.nidec.com/en/product/search/category/B101/M102/S100/NCJ-48F-High-output-Type-A/)
+I've decided to use Nidec's [48F Series](https://www.nidec.com/en/product/search/category/B101/M102/S100/NCJ-48F-High-output-Type-A/).
 I chose this model because Xiaomi's air purifiers seems to use Nidec's 48F motors.
 It costed around NZD$10 from AliExpress, and it's quiet, powerful, and has variable speed control using PWM frequency.

 ![alt text](https://github.com/Takashi-Kamata/air_purifier/blob/main/motor.png)